-Certainly the lack of rafts is a worthy issue, but the lack of emergency locaters, which to me seems equally important, is forgotten.
+Certainly the lack of rafts is a worthy issue, but the missing emergency locators, which to me seems equally important, is forgotten.
 Hey, the people died because they were in the water for 40 minutes, right?
 The cutter had to search blindly for them instead of having an exact location, which certainly added to the time frame.
-I'm thinking this regulation change is every bit as important as the lack of rafts.
+I'm thinking this regulation change is even more necessary than the rafts.

 |Quincy's about to give a speech!
 RUN!!|

 Klugman makes up for the lack of earlier fireworks with lots of Outrages! in the episode's final quarter.
 At a Senate Subcommittee, the Big Q implores Congress to change the regulations.
 He berates the FAA representative with his lower teeth fully bared, about the "statistically insignificant" deaths.
 The best part of the episode follows the FAA rebuttal, as The Big Q conducts an experiment challenging the members of the committee to find and inflate the devices within the one minute given.
 Only one succeeds.